4th EU-Japan Joint Committee on Science and Technology in Tokyo

 - Council for Science, Technology and Innovation (CSTI)

 - New Energy and Industrial Technology Development Organisation (NEDO)

 - National Institute of Advanced Industrial Science and Technology (AIST)

 - Japan Society for the Promotion of Science (JSPS)

 - EU Institute in Japan, Kansai

 Policy Officer - R&I Relations with Japan

-Unit RTD D 1 - Policy Coordination, EFTA and Enlargement countries, Russia, Asia and Pacific
+Unit RTD C1 - Policy Coordination, EFTA and Enlargement countries, Russia, Asia and Pacific

-Minister Counsellor - Head of Science & Technology
+Minister-Counsellor, Head of Science & Technology